• Skip to primary navigation

 • 1/2 C + 2 Tbs (170g) Pumpkin Puree fresh made or from a can (not pumpkin pie)

 • 1/4 C (55g) 1/2 n' 1/2 OR unsweetened Homemade Cashew Milk OR Full Fat Coconut Milk if using coconut milk, open the can and whisk until all the solids are incorporated into the liquid.
-I wouldn't recommend using store bought nut milk as it is mostly water and the custard will not set.
+I wouldn't recommend using store bought plant milk as it is mostly water and the custard will not set.
+Or use homemade Cashew Milk.

 • 1 Egg